CYCABC Board of Directors

 JJ is proud to have worked in Child and Youth Care settings for over 10 years, including community non-profit, special needs/community living, youth safe house, recreation and school settings.
 They are currently a Community Youth Development Worker with City of Vancouver and Vancouver Parks Board.
 With a passion for youth engagement, youth leadership and community development, JJ hopes to bring forward strong values to current and future Child and Youth Care workers.

-They achieved both their diploma in Child and Youth Care Counselling as well as my Bachelor of Arts in Child and Youth Care from Douglas College.
+They achieved both their diploma in Child and Youth Care Counselling as well as their Bachelor of Arts in Child and Youth Care from Douglas College.

 Maureen Thompson, BA CYC – Member-at-Large